Why get an Au Pair

 Calls for Ireland to ratify EU Directive on Au Pairs

-Ireland should adopt the following EU directive to protect Au Pairs
+Cara International suggests that Ireland has a legal obligation and should adopt the following EU directive to protect Au Pairs.

-Calls for Ireland to take a two-proged approach to illegal domestic work
+Calls for Ireland to take a two-pronged approach to illegal domestic work

 International Labour Office (2016, p.54) recommends a two-pronged approach to helping domestic workers and the families that employ them.